-But, to an audience of lawyers, I will say a little more about our principal recommendation to clarify the settlement: that Wales should move to a legislative model based on reserved powers.
-The debate on reserved/conferred powers was the single issue on which we received most evidence.
+But I will say a little more about our principal recommendation to clarify the settlement: that Wales should move to a legislative model based on reserved powers - the single issue on which we received most evidence.

-Some of you may be familiar with the issue, but in case you are not, it is a simple concept.
+Many of you may be familiar with the issue, but in case you are not, it is a simple concept.
 In Wales powers are held by Westminster unless conferred upon the National Assembly.
 The powers of the legislatures and executives in Scotland and Northern Ireland are limited only by what is reserved to Westminster.
-Interestingly, we could not find another state in the world that has both the conferred and reserved powers models operating in different parts of the same union as we do in the UK.
+Interestingly, we could not find another state in the world that has both the conferred and reserved powers models operating in different parts of the same union.
 We concluded unequivocally that the reserved powers model would be better for Wales.
-It would be clearer for the public, for the institutions and for civil society - not to mention the legal profession - to understand that the National Assembly is responsible for everything unless Parliament has reserved it.
-That would encourage more confident, effective government, and it would allow the public to better understand who needs to be held to account.
-It might even free up a little time in the Supreme Court, which, as you may be aware, has twice had to consider referrals by the Attorney General of Welsh legislation - on both occasions finding in favour of the legislation and against the Attorney General.
+It would be clearer for the public, for the institutions and for civil society to understand that the National Assembly is responsible for everything unless Parliament has reserved it.
+It would encourage more confident, effective government, and allow the public to better understand who needs to be held to account.
+It might even free up a little time in the Supreme Court, which has three times considered whether Welsh legislation is within competence on the reference either of the Attorney General or Counsel General - something that has never happened in Scotland.
+The Supreme Court's most recent decision - this week on the Recovery of Medical Costs for Asbestos Diseases (Wales) Bill, with the Justices divided three to two - is pretty clear evidence that the legislative model is not clear.